Currency:

 • shows all links (both internal and external) with a 404 status

-• detects redirects
+• detects URL redirects

-• shows how nested pages appear in Google search results
+• shows how nested pages appear in search results Google

 • generates an index of external links